ind006/readsb_macos/README.md

 # Readsb

-This is a detached fork of https://github.com/Mictronics/readsb
+This is a detached fork of https://github.com/wiedehopf/readsb It is (largely) compatible with macOS, and has been shown to compile on both Intel and ARM architectures.

-It's continually under development, expect bugs, segfaults and all the good stuff :)
+You may need to modify the Makefile to point at where on your mac you have the standard libs and includes installed.
+This in turn depends on whether you're using macports or homebrew for those libs and includes.
+I use homebrew.

 ## NO WARRANTY